-This beet & greens salad is a great way to eat beets and use the beet greens.
+This salad is a great way to eat beets and use the beet greens.
 Many people throw away beet greens, but it’s a real waste.
-They are full of vitamins and minerals, and can be cooked just like any other green.
-Here, the earthy taste of the greens offsets the concentrated sweetness of the beets while the nuts add protein and crunch.
-It’s delicious and good for you.
+They are full of vitamins and minerals, and... they can be cooked just like any other leafy green.
+Here, the earthy taste of the greens offsets the concentrated sweetness of the beets, while the nuts add protein and crunch.